denizy97/Coronavirus-Country-Comparer/README.md

 # Corona-Country-Comparer
 Plot cases and deaths in selected countries starting from the a certain amount of cases.
 Useful to compare how good/bad countries react to COVID-19.

-## !!!
+## Update
-I put a web version of this program at https://deniz-yildirim.org/corona.php check it out!
+* I put a web version of this program at https://deniz-yildirim.org/corona.php check it out!
-## !!!

 ## How to use the python program
 * Run corona.py